Updated on December 2nd, 2022

-A Nevada non-compete agreement is a written contract imposed on an employee to prevent them from working with a competitor or starting a business similar to that of their former employer.
+A Nevada non-compete agreement is a written contract imposed on an employee to prevent them from working with a competitor or starting a business similar to that of their employer.
 Employers must be mindful of the reasonableness of a non-compete’s restrictions as a court of law may view it as a restraint on trade if it unjustly impedes the employee’s livelihood.

 - Limitations.
 To be enforceable, a non-compete must adhere to the following requirements: